 Leisurely walking down the corridor of the law firm I was employed with at the time.
 I was suddenly entranced by the sound of a soft inner voice.
 For the life of me, I can’t recall the words.
 It was a rather lengthy message.
 But one phrase did stand out above all the rest and stays with me to this day: “YOU HAVE TO DIE TO YOURSELF”.
 That seems apt enough.
 How else to see Him unless and until He becomes predominant and our small ego-centric self is relegated to the background.
 For as He has said in various ways, where you are – I am not (or words to that effect).

 As a young man I was a bit of a misfit, a rebel of sorts.
 I was not alone in this experience.
-Millions of young Americans felt alienated just as much as I was; caught up in the experimental period of the ’60’s phenomenon known as the counter-culture movement.
+Millions of young Americans felt equally alienated; caught up in the experimental period of the ’60’s phenomenon known as the counter-culture movement.
 It was exploding and palpable.
 It was the sign of the times.
 In my mid to late teens we lived in Greenwich Village in NYC from ’65 to ’69.
 I was right at the epicenter of it all.
 Luckily, the strong directive from Meher Baba to abstain from hallucinogenic drugs had a wholesome influence that safely guided me away from the perils of artificial stimulus that was rampant and freely available.

 I was determined to find solidness within myself.
 Love and inspiration seemed elusive.
 In retrospect, I was awkwardly going about it the wrong way.
 I was on fire, extremely restless.
 I looked upon all complacency with disdain.
 The thought of being held captive to a monotonous routine felt repulsive (boy did I have a lot of growing up to do in learning the virtues of acceptance and humility).
 So much so, that after Baba’s passing in January ’69 and returning from the pre-arranged mass gathering in Pune India in May of ’69 that Baba had arranged the previous year (via chartered flight), I quit my job with Kramer, Lowenstein, Nessan & Kamin (I was a law librarian) and ventured out into the great unknown.
 With a friend, we drove out to California (the promised land) and explored the possibilities.
 First with friends in the San Francisco area and then Los Angeles.
 Eventually running out of funds, I returned to the east coast.